KxSystems/protobufkdb/examples/README.md

 Equivalent to the compiled in message examples, `proto/examples_dynamic.proto` provides sample message definitions which help to illustrate the different protobuf field types and the mappings each uses when converting to and from kdb: `ScalarExampleDynamic`, `RepeatedExampleDynamic`, `SubMessageExampleDynamic`, `MapExampleDynamic`, `SpecifierExampleDynamic` and `OneofExampleDynamic`.

-The following example is taken from `examples/examples_dynamic.q` and outlines the retrieval of a schema from a `.proto` file based specified on a specified import search path.
+The following example is taken from the second section of `examples/scalar.q` and outlines the retrieval of a schema from a `.proto` file based specified on a specified import search path.
 So if the q session is started in the `examples` subdirectory then the path to the `proto` subdirectory is specified as follows:

 ```
 q).protobufkdb.addProtoImportPath["../proto"]